ElerWohlmuthFH/WS24_WE/README.md

 **Findings:**

-Using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), we tested the color contrast between text and background colors on the website.
+Using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), I tested the color contrast between text and background colors on the website.
 Several elements failed to meet the WCAG AA minimum contrast ratio of 4.5:1.

 1. **Navigation Bar:**
   - **Text Color:** Black (`#000000`)